-The Company's Credit Risk investment policies are based on the application of criteria of prudence based on issuer solvency.
-Fixed-income investments are subject to limits by the issuer, and seek out geographic similarity between the issuers of assets and commitments.
+The Company's Credit Risk investment policies are based on the application of criteria of prudence based on the issuer's solvency.
+Fixed-income investments are subjected to limits by the issuer and seek out geographic similarity between the issuers of assets and commitments.